MTG Phyrexia: All Will Be One release date, cards, and spoilers

 MTG Phyrexia: All Will Be One mechanics

-Making poison even more dangerous, we have Proliferate, which lets you add a counter of the same type to anything that already has a counter.
-Like poison, this mechanic was another shoe-in for the set.
-Not only is the proliferate keyword tied intrinsically to the Phyrexians, first appearing in Scars of Mirridon, there are counters all over the shop in Standard right now, from sagas, to brand new counter types like stun and shield.
+Not only is the proliferate keyword tied intrinsically to the Phyrexians, first appearing in Scars of Mirridon, there were counters all over the shop in Standard at the time, from sagas, to brand new counter types like stun and shield.

-When it comes to Poison, ten is traditionally the magic number.
-Corrupted is a new mechanic that triggers when you give an opponent three or more poison counters – meaning there’s value in just smidgen of poison, as well as a lethal dose.
+Essentially, it was a threshold that triggers once an opponent has gained three or more poison counters – meaning there was value in just a smidgen of poison, as well as a lethal dose.

 MTG Phyrexia All Will Be One artwork from an island card showing a strange metal landscape